piowit/piowit/README.md

 A few fun facts about me:

 - 🌍 I have an insatiable wanderlust and love traveling the world in unconventional ways.
-- 🐶 I'm a die-hard dog lover, but stray cat named Breena owner 🐈.
+- 🐈 Passionate about all creatures great and small, I'm also the proud caretaker of a stray cat named Breena.
 - 🎸 In my free time, you might find me strumming a tune on my guitar.
 - 🌱 Gardening brings me peace, and I love taking care of my plants.
 - 🚗 I enjoy tweaking and fixing cars and motorcycles.